slopp/dagster_kafka_demo/README.md

 - For each run, the batch of messages is passed to the Dagster asset through configuration and then processed.
 In this example, the `MyAssetConfig.kafka_msg_batch` accepts a list of decoded `message.values`.

 - The Kafka connection details are stored in a Dagster class, `KafkaResource`.
+I've found that in practice, tuning `fetch_min_bytes` is important.

+- Multiple sensor replicas can be run to handle a higher message throughput rate.
+See `definitions.py/SENSOR_REPLICAS` as well as the `sensors` section of `dagster.yaml`.